Sushi on keto? Heck yeah! But not so fast, not every “type” of sushi is considered keto-friendly, at least in a non-technical sense.

-This recipe uses avocado, cream cheese, and cucumber as a filling.
+This recipe uses a medium avocado, cream cheese, and cucumber as a filling.
 I am not the biggest fan of cream cheese in rolls, but my mom and sister-in-law love them.

 Neither of them is keto, but when I made these, they were big fans.